dotnet/iot/src/devices/Buzzer/README.md

 }
 ```
 This example will play tone with frequency 440 for a second and then will play tone with a frequency 880 for a second.

-## References

-Provide any references to other tutorials, blogs and hardware related to the component that could help others get started.